kaleb-white/eggbert-analytics/docs/eggbert_architecture.md

 -   docs: documentation, including guides, conventions
 	-   pictures: pictures for documentation
 -   git_hooks: scripts hooked into git (including the script that updates this doc!)
+-   persistent_storage: folder has no description
+	-   surveys: folder has no description
 -   public: public assets, statically hosted by next
 	-   svg_icons: project icons
 -   stable_utilities: simple, easily testable functions that will not change and can be depended on universally (such as type checks for interfaces)